kubesphere/website/content/en/docs/installing-on-linux/introduction/intro.md

 ### Remove Nodes

-You need to drain a node before you remove.
-For more information, see Remove Nodes.
+You need to drain a node before you remove it.
+For more information, see [Remove Nodes](../../../installing-on-linux/cluster-operation/remove-nodes/).

-### Add New Storage Classes

-KubeKey allows you to set a new storage class after the installation.
-You can set different storage classes for KubeSphere itself and your workloads.

-For more information, see Add New Storage Classes.

 ## Uninstalling